soheilizadii/theodolite/docs/example-teastore.md

 The entire application can easily deployed with Kubernetes using the provided resource files.

 In this example, we will create a Theodolite benchmark for the TeaStore.
-We use [Open Service Mesh (OSM)](https://openservicemesh.io/) to inject sidecar proxies into the TeaStore microservices, which allow us to gather latency and other metrics.
+We use [Istio](https://Istio.io/) to inject sidecar proxies into the TeaStore microservices, which allow us to gather latency and other metrics.

 ## Prerequisites